VinodKumarg14/VideosList/README.md

 # VideosList
-This project is to show subtitles
+This project is to show subtitles.
 Following steps need to be done before using "com.tk.apkdemo.videosubtitles.subtitles"
 1. Add "CustomVideoView" in layout file
 2. Implement for OnUpdateListener for "customevideoview"